maple18661959396/ISAR_CV_NET/README.md

 ## Introduction

-The idea of this library is just to implement Complex layers, so that everything else stays the same as any PyTorch code.
+The idea of this library is  to implement Complex class, everything else stays the same as any PyTorch code.
 I am basically working with Complex-Valued Neural Networks.
 In the need of making our coding more dynamic we build this library not to have to repeat the same code over and over and accelerate the speed of coding.